ROCm/rocSOLVER/docs/source/design_tuning.rst

 unblocked versions.
 The unblocked routines (SYTD2/HETD2 and the auxiliary LATRD), based on BLAS level II operations, apply Householder reflections to one column/row at a time.
-The blocked routine (SYTRD), providing the matrix is large enough, reduces a block of rows and columns at each step using the unblocked function LATRD, and apply the resulting block reflector to update the trailing submatrix.
-The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU
+The blocked routine (SYTRD), providing the matrix is large enough, reduces a block of rows and columns at each step using the unblocked function LATRD, and apply the resulting block reflector to update the rest of the matrix.
+The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.

 xxTRD_BLOCKSIZE
 ----------------------